stacks-network/docs/src/pages/technology/naming-system.md

 - **Names are globally unique.** The protocol does not allow name collisions, and all well-behaved nodes resolve a given name to the same state.
 - **Names are human-meaningful.** Each name is chosen by its creator.
-- **Names are strongly-owned.** Only the name's owner can change the state it resolves to.
+- **Names are strongly owned.** Only the name's owner can change the state it resolves to.
 Specifically, a name is owned by one or more ECDSA private keys.

 The Stacks blockchain insures that each node's BNS view is